-Some of this artwork include a painting portraying the famous writer Dante Alighieri, portraits to honour Giotto, a fresco with Niccolò da Tolentino, and the portrait of Filippo Brunelleschi among the others.
+Some of this artwork includes a painting portraying the famous writer Dante Alighieri, portraits to honor Giotto, a fresco with Niccolò da Tolentino, and the portrait of Filippo Brunelleschi among others.

 8. Giotto couldn’t see the bell tower complete

-After his death in 1337, other artists that worked on the bell tower are Andrea Pisano, Luca della Robbia, Alberto Arnoldi and was finally complete in 1359 by Francesco Talenti after the years of the deadly plague that hit the city between 1348 and 1350.
+After his death in 1337, other artists that worked on the bell tower are Andrea Pisano, Luca della Robbia, and Alberto Arnoldi and was finally completed in 1359 by Francesco Talenti after the years of the deadly plague that hit the city between 1348 and 1350.

 Things To Know Before Visiting Florence Cathedral

 The main landmark of Florence city center, Santa Maria del Fiore Cathedral is part of a gorgeous complex that can take you one or two days to visit.
 Depending on how much time you have and how much of its art and architecture you are aiming at discovering, you will decide what to see and do.
 Obviously, if you are staying only two days in Florence, you will hardly spend them all visiting the cathedral.

 As soon as you step over the threshold of Florence Duomo, you will find a stark contrast with the opulence and finely detailed decoration of the facade.

 First of all, it symbolizes the idea of space they wanted to give to the city’s main worship place.
 But also, it reflects the austere spirituality of Florence in the Middle Ages and early Renaissance.
 It’s the architectural transposition of the rigorous spirituality the philosophers of the religious life in Florence like Girolamo Savonarola and San Giovanni Gualberto advocated.